jaimeechevarria/jaimeechevarria.github.io/_posts/2018-06-25-aircraft-trajectory-optimization.md

 The tool *falcon.m* uses *Matlab Symbolic Toolbox* to find the analytic gradients of the objective function.
 This task can become complex if the entire dynamic model is considered.
 In order to facilitate the gradient calculation, the quaternion-based model can be divided into small sections, each of which has an easier gradient calculation and can be all concatenated when finished.
 This divide and conquer strategy speeds up execution time and decreases the probability of not finding a solution.

 Next, the constraints should be implemented into the tool.
-Constraints are implemented into two types:
+Constraints are classified in two types:

-* Point boundaries: These are only applied in the initial and final points of the segment (control waypoints).
-Here we can include the position constraints to pass through/near the pylons and the attitude constraints to pass the pylons at level flight.
+* Point boundaries: These are only applied in the initial and final points of the segments (control waypoints).
+Here we can include the position constraints to pass through/near the pylons and the attitude constraints to pass through the double pylons at level flight.

-* Path constraints: These are applied along the entire segments between the control waypoints.
-Here we can include the acceleration limits, the position limits to fly inside the safety area, and the requirement that the norm of the quaternion components is always one, in order to correct for possible numerical errors accumulated during the propagation.
+* Path constraints: These are applied along the entire segments.
+Here we can include the acceleration limits, the position limits to fly inside the safety area, and the requirement that the norm of the quaternion components is always 1.
+This last constraint helps to correct the possible numerical errors accumulated during the propagation.

-The optimal control problem is divided into two fronts:
+The complete optimal control problem is implemented in two separate routines:

-* Segment optimization: Optimization for a trajectory segment joining a control waypoint with the next one.
+* Segment optimization: Optimization for a single trajectory segment joining a control waypoint with the next one.

 * Trajectory optimization: Trajectory segments are optimized sequentially in order to obtain an optimal control strategy for the entire trajectory.
-Each new segment has the initial conditions equal to the final conditions of the previous segment.
+Each new segment has the initial conditions resulting from the final conditions of the previous segment.
 This logic is not optimal, since the solver is optimizing each segment independently of the future segments.
 Nevertheless, the results are almost optimal given that the segments are significantly big.
-A future tool improvement could be to connect each segment optimization pipeline in order to have into account the N following segments (*falcon.m* already implements this functionality).
+A future tool improvement could be to connect each segment optimization pipeline in order to have into account the $N$ following segments. *falcon.m* already implements this functionality to connect individual optimization problems.

 #### FlightGear graphical visualization

 In order to provide graphical visualization of the resulting trajectories, compatibility with *FlightGear* open source flight simulator has been implemented in the tool.
 This also allows to manually test the dynamic model using a Joystick.
-The graphical visualization engine receives the aircraft's position and attitude from the MATLAB tool via a UDP socket at 60 Hz.
+The graphical visualization engine receives the aircraft's position and attitude from the MATLAB® tool via a UDP socket at 60 Hz.

 <figure>
     <p align="center"><img src="/assets/img/article_images/rbar_013.jpg" width="80%"></p>